Translations and Internationalization (i18n)

 Note the <h1>

-If you provide your own HTML helper text in your config wizard, you must translate the full HTML string.
+When providing custom HTML helper text in your configuration wizard, you must translate the complete HTML string.

 Listing all dynamic phrases